KorPro vs Popeye

 Scope

-KorPro: Multi-cloud, unlimited clusters, web UI + API
+KorPro: Self-hosted platform — multi-cloud, unlimited clusters, web UI + API, continuous in-cluster scans

 Pricing